 Include operational details that affect cutover.
 Record cron jobs, scheduled batch jobs, and data export windows.
 Identify manual steps that still happen outside the CI or IaC flow.
 These details often become the reason a cutover slips.

-The output should include a dependency map, a list of migration waves, and a risk register.
+Inventory outputs that matter: The output should include a dependency map, a list of migration waves, and a risk register.
 Add a separate asset register for accounts, domains, certificates, secrets, and build pipelines.
 If you can, include last deployment date and last incident date.
 This turns the inventory into a living operational view, not a static list.

 A practical inventory checklist for week one: